gh0stl0nely/100-days-of-code/README.md

 - Why is HashMap **NOT** thread-safe?
 Remember, HashMap uses a dynamic array under the hood and uses hash function given the key to find the index inside that dynamic array that stores the value.
 Whenever a new item is added (put) onto the hashmap, the internal array may call `array.resize()`.
 But if there are multiple threads accessing the same hash map, the array may be under going **resizing**, so the new array is practically EMPTY and so calling get() will return null => **THREAD UNSAFE**

 **Thoughts:**:

+**Day 26**: October 16, 2020

+Today's Progress: CRUD operation!
+- To set command line argument (or use String[] args) => 1) Run 2) Edit Configs 3) Program argument 4) Seperate eacn with a space and string is wrapped within " "
+(i.e: c Washington m "04 15 1990")
+- For CRUD operation, the variables should be volatiled if there are multiple threads changes it.
+Also, each thread should only be able to do one operation inside a synchronized block.

+Thoughts: Some practice with Crud

+### Day 27: October 17, 2020

+**Today's Progress**:

+**Thoughts:**: